🎉 20% off the first year #BLACKFRIDAY discount 🎉 Use code:

 What benefits does digital signage created by students provide?

 The benefits of digital signage in schools are numerous.
-But what happens when the content is created by the students themselves?
+But what happens when the educational content is created by the students themselves?
 Teens love social media.
 In fact, the latest study shows teens prefer communicating through tech like social media and texting compared to face-to-face interaction.
-Which is great, because digital signage is all about using videos, images and tech to get your message across.
+Which is great, because digital signage is all about using videos, images and tech to get your message and important information across.

-Here are some ideas for school signage that puts students in the driver’s seat.
+Here are some ideas for educational institution signage that puts students in the driver’s seat.

 Digital signage created by students forges interdisciplinary connections